decred/dcrdex/docs/wiki/Quick-Configuration.md

 # Restore Existing Seed

-From the `New Password` prompt, you can also restore an existing application seed by clicking in the `Restoration Seed` button and entering the seed backup phrase in the 15 word format.
+From the `New Password` prompt, you can also restore an existing application seed by clicking in the `Restoration Seed` button and entering the seed backup phrase in the 15-word format.

 <img src="./images/setup-guide/restore-seed.png" width="1200" alt="">